An imbalance in hormone levels can contribute to several neurological conditions and can account for some associated symptoms such as memory loss.

 Approximately 65% of people with dementia, are women.
 While their higher risk is not fully understood, it is thought that the change in hormone balance due to aging may be an important consideration in the onset of dementia, particularly indicating a tendency towards Alzheimer’s disease.

-Hormonal testing at our center assesses the patient with dementia symptoms for age-related depletion of sex hormones.
+Hormonal testing assesses the patient with dementia symptoms for age-related depletion of sex hormones.
 Following menopause, women experience a rapid loss of estrogen and progesterone.
 Similarly, men experience an age-related loss of testosterone, a condition known as androgen deficiency or hypogonadism.